First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Completeness and Effective Survey Volume

 \subsection{Flux Boosting and Eddington Bias}

-The flux measurements of low-significance emission lines often suffer from the flux boosting effect because the Gaussian line-profile fitting routine always search for the peak of signal and return positive flux.
+The flux measurements of low-significance emission lines often suffer from the flux-boosting effect because the Gaussian line-profile fitting routine always searches for the peak of the signal and returns a positive flux.
 If uncorrected, this will result in an overestimate of the volume density of luminous sources, also known as the Eddington bias \citep{eddington13}.
-The flux boosting effect is quantified by comparing the injected and output line fluxes at input line S/N from 2 to 100 (Appendix~\ref{apd:a1}).
+The flux-boosting effect is quantified by comparing the injected and output line fluxes at input line S/N from 2 to 100 (Appendix~\ref{apd:a1}).
 For each input line S/N, we study the 16-50-84th percentiles of the output/input line flux ratios, which is shown as the right panel of Figure~\ref{fig:apd_01}.
 Such a flux-boosting effect is corrected for our line luminosity and LF measurements, and the line luminosity could be boosted by 18\%\ for a S/N\,$=$\,3 detection but only 5\%\ at S/N\,$=$5.
-This is also the reason that 58\% of lines with input S/N\,$=$\,3 are actually detected at S/N\,$\geq$\,3, instead of 50\%, as described in the Appendix~\ref{apd:a1}.
+This is also the reason why 58\% of lines with input S/N\,$=$\,3 are actually detected at S/N\,$\geq$\,3, instead of 50\%, as described in the Appendix~\ref{apd:a1}.